djeada/Linux-Notes/notes/encryption.md

       "John Doe (Work Key) <john.doe@example.com>"
 ```

-**Interpretation:**

-- The keyfile is decrypted and used to unlock the LUKS volume.
+The keyfile is decrypted and used to unlock the LUKS volume.

 **Step 6: Mount the Decrypted Volume**